About

 • Voicing personal experiences in celebration of AAPI month

-In celebration of AAPI Month, we're grateful to faculty members Liv Erwich ’18 and Ajay Zutshi for voicing their personal experiences during assembly.
-Liv's story of his family's journey from Indonesia to the Netherlands highlighted the importance of knowing our roots.
+In celebration of AAPI Month, we're grateful to faculty members Soren Erwich ’18 and Ajay Zutshi for voicing their personal experiences during assembly.
+Soren's story of his family's journey from Indonesia to the Netherlands highlighted the importance of knowing our roots.
 Ajay shared his experience of growing up feeling underrepresented and what it means to feel American while growing up in an Indian family in Massachusetts.
 Their stories remind us that representation matters and the importance of sharing our stories.

 • Ten Years of War in Ukraine